 Bayonne, a city with a long and distinguished history, may now look forward with optimism to the development of modern industry and infrastructure.
 Located across the Kill Van Kull, the Bayonne Bridge connects the New Jersey city of Bayonne to the New York borough of Staten Island, specifically the community of Port Richmond.

 No. Making a claim for damages and injuries resulting from an accident is your legal right and prerogative, and doing so won’t prevent you from using Uber or Lyft services after doing so with either platform.
 This holds true whether you were an Uber or Lyft driver or passenger, a third party who was hit by an Uber or Lyft car, or both.
-Call our Bayonne Uber accident lawyers today, and we’ll fight to see that your claim for compensation and fair treatment for your Lyft or Uber accident is handled both now and in the future.
+Call our Lyft accident attorneys in Bayonne, NJ today, and we’ll fight to see that your claim for compensation and fair treatment for your Lyft or Uber accident is handled both now and in the future.

 Only if the circumstances of your case permit it, can you initiate a lawsuit.
 If it does, then you normally have two years from the accident date to bring a personal injury case to receive compensation for accident-related injuries, according to New Jersey law.
 Additionally, you have six years from the accident date to launch a lawsuit for property damage compensation.
 These time frames, often known as the statutes of limitations, do not begin to run for minor children who were injured in Uber or Lyft incidents until they become 18 years old.